camunda/camunda-docs-manual/content/user-guide/cdi-java-ee-integration/contextual-programming-model.md

 In this section we briefly look at the contextual process execution model used by the camunda-engine-cdi extension.
 A BPMN business process is typically a long-running interaction, comprised of both user and system tasks.
 At runtime, a process is split-up into a set of individual units of work, performed by users and/or application logic.
 In camunda-engine-cdi, a process instance can be associated with a CDI scope, the association representing a unit of work.
 This is particularly useful, if a unit of work is complex, for instance if the implementation of a UserTask is a complex sequence of different forms and "non-process-scoped" state needs to be kept during this interaction.
 In the default configuration, process instances are associated with the "broadest" active scope, starting with the conversation and falling back to the request if the conversation context is not active.

-### Associating a Conversation with a Process Instance
+# Associate a Conversation with a Process Instance

 When resolving @BusinessProcessScoped beans, or injecting process variables, we rely on an existing association between an active CDI scope and a process instance. camunda-engine-cdi provides the org.camunda.bpm.engine.cdi.BusinessProcess bean for controlling the association, most prominently: